The home of the Warborn, a human culture based on the belief that they are born dead, and that death is the greatest freedom.

 - The clan is famous for its Oathbreakers, an army of criminals and bandits turned warriors on penalty of death.

-- Boys who reach a warrior’s age are subjected to a painful tattooing ritual where Crollth bugs crawl over their skin leaving behind a painful blue acid.
+- Boys who reach a warrior’s age are subjected to a painful tattooing ritual where Crollth bugs crawl over their skin leaving behind a painful blue acid that stains.
 The ritual can last an hour to several.

 Figures and Fame